-The Faculties of Informatics and Engineering offer double degree courses over five years of full-time or eight years of part-time study, leading to the degrees of Bachelor of Engineering and Bachelor of Mathematics.
-These courses provide education in a discipline of Engineering, together with a major study in Mathematics to broaden the knowledge base of the graduate thereby enhancing career prospects.
+The Faculties of Informatics and Engineering offer double degree courses over five years of full-time, or eight years of part-time study, leading to the degrees of Bachelor of Engineering and Bachelor of Mathematics.

+These courses provide education in the discipline of Engineering, together with a major study in Mathematics to broaden the knowledge base of the graduate, thereby enhancing career prospects.
 The Engineering courses are accredited by Engineers Australia.

-Requirements for admission to the double degree is a UAI, or the equivalent, which is equal to or greater than the rank required for admission to the course for the degree of Bachelor of Mathematics, or the course for the degree of Bachelor of Engineering, whichever is the higher.
+Requirements for admission to the double degree is a UAI or equivalent, which is equal to or greater than the rank required for admission to the Bachelor of Mathematics, or Bachelor of Engineering, whichever is the higher.
 English and Mathematics pre-requisites for both degrees must be satisfied.